ROKS Cheonan sinking: Psychological warfare

 The South Korean military announced that it would resume psychological warfare directed at North Korea.
 This would include both loudspeaker and FM radio propaganda broadcasts across the Korean Demilitarized Zone (DMZ).
-Meanwhile, a North Korean military commander stated, "If South Korea establishes new psychological warfare services, we will fire against them in order to eliminate them", according to a report carried by the Korean Central News Agency (KCNA).
+Daily NK, a South Korean based news website, has claimed that a North Korean commander has stated, "If South Korea establishes new psychological warfare services, we will fire against them in order to eliminate them".

 South Korea began propaganda broadcasts into North Korea by radio on 25 May.
 North Korea responded by putting its troops on high alert, and severed most remaining ties and communications with South Korea in response to what it called a "smear campaign" by Seoul.
 South Korean military propaganda FM broadcasts were resumed at 18:00 (local time) starting with the song "HuH" by K-pop band 4minute.

 As part of the propaganda broadcasts, South Korea reinstalled loudspeakers at eleven places along the DMZ.
 There was originally a plan to also use electronic signs, although due to cost, the plan was reportedly being reconsidered.
-On 13 June, South Korean media announced that the South Korean Defense Minister, Kim Tae-young, had said that anti-North Korea broadcasts were planned to resume after the United Nations Security Council took action against North Korea in response to the sinking of Cheonan.
+On 13 June, South Korean media announced that the South Korean Defense Minister, Kim Tae-young, had said that anti-North Korea broadcasts were planned to resume.